Fauna of Wales: Marine and river animals

 Around Cardigan Bay and the Pembrokeshire coast, minke and pilot whales are common in the summer while fin and killer whales are rare.
 Bottlenose dolphins are common and Risso’s dolphin and Atlantic white-sided dolphin are rare.
 Whales and grey seals can be seen.
 Herring, mackerel and hake are the more common of the country's marine fish, but basking sharks and sunfish can also be seen.

-River fish of note include char, eel, salmon, shad, sparling and Arctic char, whilst the gwyniad is unique to Wales, found in two locations, Bala Lake, with a conservation population in another lake in the same area.
+River fish of note include char, eel, salmon, shad, sparling and Arctic char, whilst the gwyniad is unique to Wales, found in two locations, Llyn Tegid (Bala Lake), with a conservation population in another lake in the same area.

 Wales is known for its shellfish, including cockles, limpet, mussels and periwinkles.

 Land mammals

 The red deer, one of five native deer species, is the biggest non-marine mammal in Wales.
 Fallow deer (Dama dama) are found in rural and semi-urban areas, and roe deer (Capreolus capreolus) are found in central and northern Wales; muntjac and sika deer can also be found.
 Other mammals include badgers, foxes (one of the most common mammals in Wales), hares, hedgehogs, otters, rabbits, stoats, weasels and red squirrels; pine martens are very rarely seen, but European polecat (Mustela putorius) can be found in both urban and country environments.
 Wales has 13 species of bat.

 Feral goats can be found in Snowdonia.
 In March 2021, Natural Resources Wales (NRW) granted a licence to release up to six beavers in the Dyfi Valley, the first official beaver release in Wales.